-A short time later, TCC came back with their initial designs and quotes.
+A short time later, Rohrer came back with their initial designs and quotes.
 However, as with many custom inserts, additional tooling costs forced an over budget situation.
-The TCC team jumped on the phone with the CEO and collaborated on a solution; design a universal insert that would fit both oil containers.
+The Rohrer team jumped on the phone with the CEO and collaborated on a solution; design a universal insert that would fit both oil containers.
 This quick fix was possible because everyone’s ideas were considered and respected.

 And that spirit of collaboration grew stronger throughout the project.
 Because the CEO was the chief decision-maker throughout the design stage, swift approvals were the norm.
 For example, the unique triangular shape of the box presented a problem – how do you fold it flat?
 This design challenge was spotted before production started.
 It was the CEO himself that came up with a great idea.
 Why not incorporate a hidden score line for easy folding?
 It worked – avoiding costly time and production headaches down the road.

-“I’m amazed how I can come to TCC with a single package idea, and they present multiple, winning design ideas.”
+“I’m amazed how I can come to Rohrer with a single package idea, and they present multiple, winning design ideas.”
 Jake Berry, CEO, Loud Labs LLC

 The Legacy of Success